 - Wi-Fi Control Improvements: When you disable Wi-Fi, you can configure it to automatically turn on in one hour, in four hours, or in one day.
 By default, it will be kept disabled until you manually re-enable it.

 - Action Center Improvements: Quick Action icons for quickly controlling settings have been improved.
 In addition, you’ll find volume and brightness sliders directly in the Action Center, making it easier to adjust these settings.
 Developers can now group their app notifications and override the timestamp displayed for notifications if it makes sense to do so.
+Notifications can now have progress bars.
+You’ll now see a progress bar in the “Downloading” notifciation while downloading an app from the Windows Store, for example.

 - Start Menu Folders: Windows 10 now allows you to group the tiles on your Start menu into folders.
 Drag and drop a tile onto another tile to create a tile folder that can contain two or more tiles.
 Click or tap the tile folder and it will expand to display its contents.